ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 based on the QWERTY keyboard layout.
 These errors can include added characters, missed characters, and replaced characters.
 In order to emulate that, there is a `GeCo like corrupter and related layout of the QWERTY keyboard csv found on github <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.

-To implement this, use the math defined above to calculate the rate of rows eligible for noise and error rate per character/token based on user inputs.
-Then select the strings eligible for noise and apply the OCR noise function to all strings.
+To implement this, select the strings eligible for noise and apply the typographic noise function to all strings with the user defined token error rate and standard parameter for including the original token.

 .. todo::

   Add other "keyboard errors", likely ones that swap letters (teh instead of the).
 This would ideally be in the same typographic function.

-  The typographic function has another parameter defining the probability that a corrupted token contains the original token.
-We need to include that in the noise parameter definition.

 **Fake Names**